Bonvenon!

 motî is a free multi-lingual iOS dictionary app optimised for language learning, but it’s also for anyone who has an interest in words or just loves dictionaries.

 The language data comes from the English Wiktionary project, whose goal is to describe all words of all languages in English.
-In one single application, multiple languages can be installed, currently there are 32 languages, but with over 4400 languages in the Wiktionary project there is ample opportunity to include others.
+In one single application, multiple languages can be installed, currently there are more than 30 languages, but with over 4500 languages in the Wiktionary project there is ample opportunity to include others.

 Etymologies help to make connections between new and already familiar words in any language installed, and example sentences show words and phrases from everyday usage.